syna230404/cse15l-lab-reports/blog.md

 ```
 * This command prints all the files in the path we specified
 * Working directory: ~/
+* the ls command lists all folders and files in the specified directory as the ls command is supposed to list stuff
 * Not an error

 3. With a Path to a File